Raw vector

 CVE-2023-21516 is a high-severity Improper Input Validation (CWE-20) vulnerability in Samsung Galaxy Store.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 32.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 43th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References